irtika98/Zeytin/README.md

 ### Introduction
 **Zeytin** is my personal AI assistant, I built for my Robotics course.
 The knowledge base for the assistant is **Introduction to Robotics** by John J. Craig.
-Zeytin fetches precise topics and page numbers from the book, and provides curated responses, letting me focus on learning without the hassle of manual searching the book.
+Zeytin fetches precise topics and page numbers from the book, and provides well-curated responses, letting me focus on learning without the hassle of manual searching the book.
 ### High Level Design

 ![architecture ](https://github.com/irtika98/Zeytin/blob/512aebd66d3e0c5eccd1ac205eba6409e310b8af/HLD.png)